Water Science Forum Bursaries

 The Water Science Bursary

-This bursary is to support Royal Society of Chemistry members undertaking water science research at any stage of their career.
+This bursary is to support Royal Society of Chemistry members undertaking water science research at an early stage of their career.
 In particular, applications are encouraged from members aiming to achieve Registered Science Technician (RSciTech) or Registered Scientist (RSci) status.

 The Water Science Bursary is awarded to researchers engaged in projects that involve application of chemical sciences in the management of the water cycle, and the impact these activities have on the environment.
 Awards of up to £2,000 per year are available in relation to the following activities: